October 15, 2018

 We wouldn’t be very good guards if we ignored the perils and the failures from within our own walls and discouraged truthful observations on the state of the emperor’s clothes.

 Disclosure: I am friends with Len Savage and Stephen Stamboulieh, and have joined with them both in legal actions to obtain government Freedom of Information Act compliance.

 David Codrea is the winner of multiple journalist awards for investigating / defending the RKBA and a long-time gun owner rights advocate who defiantly challenges the folly of citizen disarmament.
-In addition to being a field editor/columnist at , a featured contributor to , contributor to and magazine, and associate editor for , he blogs at “” and posts on and .
+In addition to being a field editor/columnist at GUNS Magazine, a featured contributor to AmmoLand, contributor to Firearms News website and magazine, and associate editor for Oath Keepers, he blogs at “The War on Guns: Notes from the Resistance” and posts on Twitter: @dcodrea and Facebook.